smallsounds/MTECFA2024/neilsmall:cpp:oscfft/README.md

     i think the actual connectivity between the audio and the visuals ur doing is very cool, but i wish the visuals were a bit more cohesive, i like each piece of it individually, but what if they worked together to form a singular visual stucture, y'know?

 So I decided to add a picture of Cubase with all of the audio files for this project inside of it.
-I added "ofImage cube;" to the header file and wrote "cube.draw(ofGetWidth()/2, ofGetHeight()/2);"
+I added "ofImage cube;" to the header file and wrote "cube.draw(ofGetWidth()/2, ofGetHeight()/2);" I didn't use the example's arguments for the draw function because I liked where the image was placed in relation to the other elements on the canvas when it is centered.

 I ran the project and didn't like how bright the image was.
 I looked up how to change the transparency of images and found [this](https://procomputingproducts.co.uk/post/set-transparency-of-an-image-on-open-frameworks).
 I didn't realize you could apply ofSetColor to an image.
 I darkened the image and also changed the alpha value.
 This messed up my OSC graphics, so I added another ofSetColor below and rearranged the other ofSetColor.